skuperuser/game2server/README.md

 Easily turns a (game) server into a general-purpose linux server using proot.

 ## Why?
-This project was made because I wanted to run a game on my cloud-hosted server but couldn't, as i was stuck in some docker environment with limited tools available and no package manager.
+This project was made because I wanted to run a game on my cloud-hosted server but couldn't, as I was stuck in some docker environment with limited tools available and no package manager.

 ![readme-image](readme-image.png)

 ## How Does It Work?
 Alpinecraft leverages proot, a user-space implementation of chroot, to create **a lightweight Linux environment** within the (game) server.
+It uses the same underlying technology that lets you run a linux environment in termux.

-This allows you to install and run additional software, turning your old server into a Linux server capable of hosting a variety of applications beyond just what you bought it for.
+This allows you to install and run additional software, turning your game server into a Linux server capable of hosting a variety of applications beyond just what you bought it for.

 ## To get started, follow these steps:
  1. Stop your server.